-Buttery, tangy, creamy, rich, and filling chicken cream cheese crescent bombs are the easy appetizer/lunch idea you've been looking for.
+Buttery, tangy, creamy, rich, and filling Crack Chicken Bombs are the easy appetizer/lunch idea you've been looking for.
 With chicken, ranch, bacon, and cheese in every bite- you know it's going to be good!

 We love simple and easy lunch ideas around here and these chicken bombs are a kid (and adult) favorite.
 Every bite is bursting with flavor and despite how filling these bombs taste, you can't help going back for another.
 These Canned Chicken Cream Cheese Crescent Rolls are as frugal as they are delicious!